Suppression as Promotion

 The forbidden fruit mechanism persists because psychology hasn't updated at the pace of institutional strategy.
 When an authority figure says "don't look at this," the mammalian brain's first impulse is to look.
 We inherited that wiring from ancestors for whom authority figures could be wrong about danger, wrong about value — and it paid to check.
 That's not a bug.
 It's a feature that never got patched.

 The Da Vinci Code was not a great film.
 Critics mostly agreed: competent thriller, ludicrous premise, well-executed but not transcendent.
 It would have made solid money without help.
-The Church's campaign converted "solid money" into the highest-grossing film of the year.
+The Church's campaign converted "solid money" into a three-quarters-of-a-billion-dollar global hit — the year's second-biggest, for a film critics shrugged at.

 The mirror, since we're here: how many times have you promoted the thing you were trying to suppress?
 In a relationship, in a workplace, in your own head — how many times has your public opposition been the thing that made something real for everyone watching?